• Skip to primary navigation

 Use butter for richness, and don’t skip the onion, celery, and carrot if you can – they build that cozy base.
 I add a full 8-oz pack of mushrooms, but skip them if they’re not your thing.

 Season with poultry seasoning or your own blend of thyme, rosemary, and sage – whatever you have.
-One note: Depending on your seasoning blend (especially if it’s finely ground), your soup may turn out a little green, that’s totally fine.
+One note: Don’t use a paprika-based seasoning blend, but a herb-based one.
+And depending on your exact seasoning blend (especially if it’s finely ground), your soup may turn out a little green, that’s totally fine!

 You’ll stir in flour to thicken slightly, then deglaze with white wine or extra broth.
 I usually use water + bouillon instead of boxed broth – it’s flexible and just as flavorful, and I don’t need to worry about collecting half-used broth containers in my fridge.